Look forward to seeing people again.

 Learn more about The Mentor Path

-Socratic Cards include a viral “Mentor Path” for communities with members who want to lead and help others grow.
+Socratic Cards Leadership Development Edition can be used for a viral “Mentor Path” for communities with members who want to lead and help others grow.
 Participants follow a clear, four-step progression: 1.
 Complete two Level 1 challenges 2.
 Complete two Level 2 challenges, with mentor sign-off 3.
 Complete two Level 3 challenges, with mentor sign-off 4.
 As a mentor, sign off on six challenges for others Participants choose their own challenges and ask mentors to validate real work—creating a trackable, community-driven development loop.

 Mentor Path Card Codes Card